This page has everything you need to get started with gardening – whether you are a complete beginner or an expert building a garden for a new home.

 If you are away at school, read up on how to grow a vegetable garden in a college dorm room.

-Once you have a place to grow, it’s time to choose your seeds if you are starting from scratch.
+Once you have a place to grow, it’s time to improve your soil and prepare the planting site.

 Improving The Soil